AlanHietala/react-workshop/README.md

  you can leave the file ending off for anything that has a .js file ending.
 This is all configurable too so you could support jsx too.

+## step 4 - Passing data as props

+now we've got some data we want to do something with it. lets create a ThermostatList.jsx component but this time it will be a dumb component.

+Now we're going to assume that the thermostatList will be passed in as the property `thermostatList`

+It can be accessed on the props variable in the function like 'const thermostatList = props.thermostatlist'

+	export default (props) => {
+		const thermostatList = props.thermostatList;
+		const thermostatCount = thermostatList.length;
+		return (<div>Thermostat Count: {thermostatCount}</div>);
+	}

+If you want to use some es2015 features called destructuring the same code can be written like `const {thermostatList} = props;` this means create a const variable called thermostatList from the property thermostatList on the props variable.

+	export default (props) => {
+		const {thermostatList} = props;
+		const thermostatCount = thermostatList.length;
+		return (<div>Thermostat Count: {thermostatCount}</div>);
+	}

+You can even destructure parameters directly! so instead of writing

+	const {thermostatList} = props;

+you can just destructure the parameters to the function like

+	({thermosatList}) => {
+		const thermostatCount = thermostatList.length;
+		return (<div>Thermostat Count: {thermostatCount}</div>);
+	}

+Now lets render our ThermostatList out from the `ThermostatAppContainer` component first import the file and then add that component to the `ThermostatAppContainer` jsx

+We can also now pass along the data as the prop thermostatList to it.

+The jsx will look like:

+	return (<div><ThermostatList thermostatList={data} /></div>);

+JSX uses curly brackets to evaluate any code within them, in this case we're just passing data along that we previously imported.

+you should see the count printed out.